muammar/mkchromecast/_posts/2000-01-03-installation.md

 [Download the dmg](#download), and drag **mkchromecast** to your `/Applications/` folder.
-Note that for the moments `node` is the only backend supported.
-You also need to install Soundflower as shown below.
+Note that for the moments `node` is the only backend supported by default.
+This bundle contains support for casting to both Google Cast and Sonos.
+You also need to install Soundflower as instructed below.
 If you use homebrew, you can install **mkchromecast** with one command line:

 ```
 brew cask install mkchromecast